 The Club undertakes public Charity collections at locations such as Shopping Centres or supermarkets in aid of local, national or international charities.
 We are very thankful to the shoppers who so generously give and enable us to donate these monies.
-The Club is also particularly grateful to all the collectors (members and their families), representatives of the charities and members of the Belfast West Rotary Club who have helped with these collections and to the management of the shopping centres and supermarkets for facilitating the collections.
+The Club is also particularly grateful to all the collectors members and their families, representatives of the charities and other Rotarians, Rotaractors and Interactors who have helped with these collections and to the management of all the venues for facilitating the collections.

 The Club have been delighted with the public's response and considerable sums have been donated to the charities.

 |NI Children's Hospice, ShelterBox, Mitchell House School, Glebe House||£1,635|

 |2017||Europa Hotel: 13-20 December|

 |End Polio Now, ShelterBox and Mitchell House School||£100|

 |Club Rotary Charities||£1,400|

 |2014||Tesco Newtownbreda: 31 Oct-01 Nov Tesco Knocknagoney: 19-20 & 22-23 December|

 |End Polio Now, Cancer Fund for Children and Rotary Ireland District Project 538||£3,500|